-Overall impact of allocation of liability While grants recipients benefit directly from this activity, seeking to recoup the cost from them would defeat the purpose of the grant pool.
+Community Wellbeing Overall impact of allocation of liability While grants recipients benefit directly from this activity, seeking to recoup the cost from them would defeat the purpose of the grants pool.
 Given this and the benefits to the community as a whole, the Council believes the fairest and most effective way to fund this from districtwide general rates.
-Funding source allocation and funding source Operating costs: Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Community Support Community Support - - 100% ✓ (districtwide general rate) - funded through borrowin No capital expenditure is planned for the 2021-41 LTP for Community Support, but any unplanned capital expenditure projects v funded through borrowings.
-Funding Source Proportion of Funding for 2021-2041 Rates funded depreciat - Capital grants & subsidies (incl Waka Kotahi, New Zealand Transport Agency) - Development and finance cial contributions - Borrowings Borrowings -
+Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Community Wellbeing Community Wellbeing - - 100% ✓ (districtwide general rate) - The interest and depreciat No capital expenditure is p will be funded through bor olanned for the dr - Funding Source Proportion of Funding for 2021-2041 Rates funded depreciation - Capital grants & subsidies (incl Waka Kotahi, - New Zealand Transport Agency) Development and financial contributions - Borrowings - Total - ·

 Economic Development Activity Description The Economic Development activity supports the growth of a vibrant, diverse and resilient Kāpiti Coast economy, that supports the delivery of districtwide well-being outcomes, through the promotion and encouragement of economic development opportunities within the district.
-Our activities include: Business and sector/industry support and facilitation Business attraction, destination marketing and promotion Attract and support major events in the district Providing workforce and skills development Districtwide economic infrastructure projects and initiatives Supporting the delivery of actions in the District Recovery Plan The activity also includes the estimated costs and revenue associated with the Kāpiti Gateway Centre project and future operations, as indicated in the Kāpiti Gateway Project business case adopted by Council in February 2021.
+Our activities include: Business and sector/industry support and facilitation Business attraction, destination marketing and promotion Attract and support major events in the district Providing workforce and skills development Districtwide economic infrastructure projects and initiatives Supporting the delivery of actions in the District Recovery Plan The activity also includes the estimated costs and revenue associated with the proposed Kapiti Gateway Centre project and future operations, as indicated in the Kapiti Gateway Project business case adopted by Council in February 2021.
 Note that once the centre is completed, it may be reported under a different Activity that will be responsible for the management of the asset.
 Community Outcomes to which the activity contributes Strong Communities (Mana Whenua) - Council seeks to foster effective partnerships and engage with Mana Whenua in delivering economic development activities and outcomes.
-This activity will also provide local lwi with information space to share local stories and history through projects such as the Kāpiti Gateway Centre.
+This activity will also provide local lwi with information space to share local stories and history through projects such as the proposed Kapiti Gateway Centre.
 Strong Communities - promoting and encouraging economic development opportunities is vital to attracting investment, talent, visitors and jobs to the district.
-Thriving Environment - the Kāpiti Gateway project aligns with and supports local and national strategy and planning in the areas of biodiversity and conservation by providing a clean hygienic environment to perform biosecurity purposes.
-Vibrant Economy - attracting talent, investment, visitors and jobs is vital to growing Kāpiti's economy and ensuring the district remains vibrant.
-Who benefits - individuals or groups of individuals or the community as a whole? • The business sector will benefit from specific economic development initiatives and opportunities; whole: • the entire community, through a healthy, growing and sustainable economy - attracting a more diverse range of businesses which provides jobs and raise incomes through offering more skilled and sustainable employment opportunities. residents accessing local employment opportunities; visitors to the district benefit from visitor attractions; and • community groups and other agencies such as Department of Conservation (DoC) benefit from a purpose built facility that contributes to conservation efforts and provides information.
+Thriving Environment - the proposed Kapiti Gateway project aligns with and supports local and national strategy and planning in the areas of biodiversity and conservation by providing a clean hygienic environment to perform biosecurity purposes.
+Vibrant Economy - attracting talent, investment, visitors and jobs is vital to growing Kapiti's economy and ensuring the district remains vibrant.
+Who benefits - individuals or groups Economic Development and Kapiti Gateway Centre of individuals or the community as a whole?
+The business sector will benefit from specific economic development initiatives and opportunities; whote: • the entire community, through a healthy, growing and sustainable economy - attracting a more diverse range of businesses which provides jobs and raise incomes through offering more skilled and sustainable employment opportunities. residents accessing local employment opportunities; visitors to the district benefit from visitor attractions; and • community groups and other agencies such as Department of Conservation (DoC) benefit from a purpose built facility that contributes to conservation efforts and provides information.